Restitution and unjust enrichment: Restitution for wrongs

+In Attorney General v Blake, an English court found itself faced with the following claim.
+The defendant had made a profit somewhere in the region of £60,000 as a direct result of breaching his contract with the claimant.
+The claimant was undoubtedly entitled to claim compensatory damages but had suffered little or no identifiable loss.
+It therefore decided to seek restitution for the wrong of breach of contract.
+The claimant won the case and the defendant was ordered to pay over his profits to the claimant.
+However, the court was careful to point out that the normal legal response to a breach of contract is to award compensation.
+An order to make restitution was said to be available only in exceptional circumstances.

 National systems

 Australia

 Whether there is a distinct body of law in Australia known as the law of unjust enrichment is a highly controversial question.
 In Pavey & Mathews v Paul (1987) 162 CLR 221 the concept of unjust enrichment was expressly endorsed by the High Court of Australia.
 This was subsequently followed in numerous first instance and appellate decisions, as well as by the High Court itself.

 Considerable skepticism about the utility of the concept of unjust enrichment has been expressed in recent years.
 The equitable basis for the action for money had and received has instead been emphasised and in Australian Financial v Hills [2014] HCA 14 the plurality held that the concept of unjust enrichment was effectively 'inconsistent' with the law of restitution as it had developed in Australia.
 It is worth noting that the analytic framework had been expressly endorsed by the High Court just two years before in Equuscorp v Haxton [2012] HCA 7.
 For the moment, the concept of unjust enrichment appears to serve only a taxonomical function.